threewordhaiku/firstyearmedicalstudent/snips_api/readme.md

 # snips_api

-*A module for writing Snippets to the database*
+This is a module for adding game text (both snippets and choices) to the database without having to use SQL directly.

 ## Contents